paritytech/substrate/srml/timestamp/readme.md

 ## Usage

-The following example show how to use the timestamp module in your custom module to query the current timestamp.
+The following example shows how to use the timestamp module in your custom module to query the current timestamp.

-In your custom module, after importing the `timestamp` module and deriving your module's configuration trait with the timestamp trait, call the timestamp module's get function to get the current timestamp,
+In your custom module, after importing the `timestamp` module and deriving your module's configuration trait with the timestamp trait, call the timestamp module's `get` function to get the current timestamp,

 ```
 let now = <timestamp::Module<T>>::get();